-Properly sizing the liquid line is critical to a reliable split system application.
-The Component Selection tables, found in "Parts," p.
-25, show the recommended liquid-line sizing for each TTA/TWA model based on its nominal capacity.
-Using the preselected tube diameter to uniformly size the liquid line will maintain operating requirements and is the line size around which the TTA/TWA installation literature charging charts were generated (see IOM).
+When sizing liquid lines 25 feet or less, the installer may refer to the Component Selection tables, found in"Parts," p.
+26 or the IOM.
+For lines more than 25 feet, the installer should refer exclusively to the Component Selection Tables.
+The recommended liquid-line sizing for each TTA/ TWA model is based on its nominal capacity.
 Increasing the line size will not increase the allowable line length.